 It’s come under fire in recent years for some of its business practices, and because you’re here looking for a Hobby Lobby in the UK you should read up on some of those before deciding to shop there.

 Despite there being no Hobby Lobby in London or the UK, there’s a store that is very similar, so similar that people have asked if there is a relation between the two stores in the past (there’s not).

 That store is called Hobby Craft, and you can find it across the UK, mostly in suburban towns and cities or smaller versions on the high streets.

 There are just about 85 Hobby Crafts across the UK in total, which shows you the size difference between the UK and US.

 Hobby Craft revenue has decreased due to retailers like Amazon getting in on the craft market, but stores are still open and operating.

 If you need to see your craft materials in person, Hobby Craft is definitely the way to go.

 I don’t think they have as vast as a selection as Hobby Lobby, but that isn’t surprising to me as the US excels at “big box – one of everything” stores while the UK is much more focused typically.

 However, you can still get plenty of supplies such as yarns, kid’s crafts, scrapbooks, baking materials, wedding decorations (when it’s in season), paint supplies, paper craft materials, seasonal decorations, and more.

-In the absence of a Michael’s in the UK or a Hobby Lobby in the UK, Hobby Craft is your next best bet!
+In the absence of a Michael’s in the UK , Hobby Craft is your next best bet!